weihangChen/BookNavigate/README.md

-# BookNavigate
+# TextImageGenerator
 This purpose of this project is to gather printed word/char images as training data for machine learning task.
 * To gather word level data, google open book is scanned, then the original data can be synthetized.
-These three projects need to be run in proper order: **BookDownloader** - **BookImageProcessor** - **ImageSynthesizer**
+These three projects need to be run in order: **BookDownloader** - **BookImageProcessor** - **ImageSynthesizer**

-* To gather single char level data, windows font images containing single char are generated, then the original data can be synthetized.
+* To gather single char level data, windows/google font images containing single char are generated, then the original data can be synthetized.
 These two projects need to be run in proper order: **CharGenerator** - **ImageSynthesizer**

+currently ImageSynthesizer only synthesizes single char level data, but the code base can be modified easiliy to work on word level images.

 ## BookDownloader
 Use selenium to navigate through google open books and download each book page as one image and save to harddisk.